noahlange/homebrewery-electron/example.md

 If you want to save ink or have a monochrome printer, add the **Ink Friendly** snippet to your brew before you print.
 ```

-## New Things All The Time!
-What's new in the latest update?
-Check out the full changelog [here](/changelog)

 ### Bugs, Issues, Suggestions?
 Have an idea of how to make The Homebrewery better?
 Or did you find something that wasn't quite right?
 Head [here](https://github.com/stolksdorf/homebrewery/issues/new) and let me know!.